 Still heavily dependent on donors, Karzai has sought to reassure the international donor community by establishing a transparent budget and planning process.
 Some in Congress want to increase independent oversight of U.S. aid to Afghanistan; the conference report on the FY2008 defense authorization bill (P.L.
 110-181) established a "special inspector general" for Afghanistan reconstruction, (SIGAR) modeled on a similar outside auditor for Iraq ("Special Inspector General for Iraq Reconstruction," SIGIR).
 Funds provided for the SIGAR are in the tables below.
 On May 30, 2008, Maj.
 Gen. Arnold Fields (Marine, ret.) was named to the position.
-He has filed three reports on Afghan reconstruction, most recently on April 30, 2009, 58 which include discussions of SIGAR staffing levels and activities, and lays out plans to audit specific projects.
+He has filed several reports on Afghan reconstruction, which include discussions of SIGAR staffing levels and activities, and lays out plans to audit specific projects.